 Allen hasn’t had to learn a new system every single season.
 He’s had the same messaging and continuity from the top down ever since Buffalo drafted him.
 It’s exactly what Smith never had his first six seasons in the league.
 If it wasn’t for Harbaugh – and later Andy Reid – there’s a chance he never never would have gotten a fair second chance.
 We assumed the behavior was fixed, when in reality the behavior was constrained to the environment in which it was forced to operate.

 Mike Singletary did indeed have his quarterback back in 2008, but he made a critical mistake.
 It’s the same mistake Brussel, Douglas, and Ressler all made in their pursuit to understand the makings of a serial killer.
 We looked at the behavior without examining the context that drove that behavior.
-Criminal profiling might make for great TV, but it’s not a great strategy to make predictions on people.
+Criminal profiling might make for great TV, but making predictions about the behavior of people using ambiguous character traits is not effective.
+It’s very much the opposite.
 But if your predictions do fail, just remember:

 It’s a lot easier to blame the quarterback.